DesvoSoft/PasteCore/README.md

 2. **Manual Installation**

    1. Download or clone this repository.
-   2. Go to `chrome://extensions/` in your browser.
+   2. Go to extensios page in your browser, for example: `chrome://extensions/`.
    3. Enable **Developer Mode**.
    4. Click **Load unpacked** and select the project folder.